bibliocommons/self-refreshing-cache/README.md

 ## Usage

-  * Provide a key satisfying the rules for HashMap kets (equals and hashcode)
+  * Provide a key satisfying the rules for HashMap keys (equals and hashcode)

 ## Contributors